Statues of Paul Bunyan

 There are a number of statues of Paul Bunyan on display in the United States.

-Paul Bunyan was made by sculptor and artist Bill Swan.

 Portland, Oregon

 A statue of Paul Bunyan is the 31-foot-tall (9.4 m) concrete and metal sculpture which has stood in the Kenton neighborhood of Portland, Oregon since 1959.

 Bangor, Maine

 Another 31 ft statue can be found in Bangor, Maine.
 Standing since 1959, it weighs 3700 pounds.
 The statue is shown with a large ax in one hand, and a peavey in the other hand.